 February, 2016 – As soon as posted that I was going to be staying in Needles, CA (Needles Marina RV Park), my friends started telling me not to dare miss visiting nearby Oatman, AZ.
 I liked it so much, I ended up going three times!
 I even wrote about some of the amazing encounters I had with the residents here on my blog: Open Hearts.

-Not only is the town totally cool, you can go via Historic Route 66, a wonderful drive not only to get there, but past it to Kingman is one of the most scenic drives through a desert environment I’ve ever seen (more on that coming soon).
+Not only is the town totally cool, you can go via Historic Route 66 from Oatman to Kingman, a wonderful drive not only to get there, but past it to Kingman is one of the most scenic drives through a desert environment I’ve ever seen.

 I had read that this old mining town was an authentic western ghost town and mining camp and “takes pride in keeping its town as authentic as possible.”
 So I admit being a tad disappointed at first that cars parked on both sides of the road and power lines everywhere spoiled that vision for me.